cgrace0044/PP5_heritage-housing/README.md

 ## Dashboard Design (Streamlit App User Interface)

-### Page 1: Quick project summary
+### Page 1: Quick Project Summary

-    - Quick project summary
+* Quick project summary
-	- Project Terms & Jargon
+* Project terms & jargon
-	- Describe Project Dataset
-	- State Business Requirements
+* Describe project dataset
+* State business requirements

+---

 ### Page 2: House Prices Study

-    - Before the analysis, we knew we wanted this page to answer business requirement 1, but we couldn't know in advance which plots would need to be displayed.
+* Before the analysis, we knew we wanted this page to answer Business Requirement 1, but we couldn’t know in advance which plots would need to be displayed.
-    - After data analysis, we agreed with stakeholders that the page will:
+* After data analysis, we agreed with stakeholders that the page will:
-    	- State business requirement 1
+  * State Business Requirement 1
-    	- Checkbox: data inspection on house prices (display the number of rows and columns in the data, and display the first ten rows of the data)
+  * **Checkbox:** Data inspection on house prices (display the number of rows and columns in the data, and display the first ten rows of the data)
-    	- Display the most correlated variables to house price and the conclusions
+  * Display the most correlated variables to house price and the conclusions
-    	- Checkbox: Individual plots showing the house price levels for each correlated variable
+  * **Checkbox:** Individual plots showing the house price levels for each correlated variable

+---

 ### Page 3: Prediction of House Prices

 * **Business Requirement 2**
   Define the second business requirement related to predicting house prices.

 * **Widget Inputs**
   Provide a set of input fields describing the house for which the price prediction is required.

 * **Run Predictive Analysis Button**
   Uses the entered data to run the ML pipeline and:
   * Predict the price of the specified house.

+---

 ### Page 4: Project Hypothesis and Validation

 * Before the analysis, we knew we wanted this page to describe each project hypothesis, the conclusions, and how we validated each.
 After the data analysis, we can report that:
-* 1 - TO BE UPDATED
+  * **1 – TO BE UPDATED**

-* 2 - TO BE UPDATED
+  * **2 – TO BE UPDATED**

+---

-### Page 5: Predict Sales price
+### Page 5: Predict Sales Price

-* Considerations and conclusions after the pipeline is trained.
+* Considerations and conclusions after the pipeline is trained
 * Present ML pipeline steps
 * Feature importance
 * Pipeline performance

 ## Unfixed Bugs